minxinping0105/archipelago-hotstuff/README.md

 #### step1.3

-- modify file `hotstuff/hotstuff/deploy/exp1-baseline-azure/conf/hotstuff.gen.conf` changing `block-size` to 2000
+- modify file `hotstuff/deploy/exp1-baseline-azure/conf/hotstuff.gen.conf` changing `block-size` to 2000

-- modify file `hotstuff/hotstuff/deploy/exp1-baseline-azure/single_client.sh` changing `--max-async` to 8000
+- modify file `hotstuff/deploy/exp1-baseline-azure/single_client.sh` changing `--max-async` to 8000 (i.e., make sure that `max-async` is at least 4 times of `block-size`; this is the livenes requirement specific to HotStuff)

 - redo step1.1